telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

 The simplest way is to use the `"rest"` type specifier.
 In such cases the last argument will be an array containing all remaining arguments, whatever types they might be.

-The example below demonstrates how to use a function that joins arguments with a separatorm producing a string.
+The example below demonstrates how to use a function that joins arguments with a separator, producing a string.

 ###### Example